zxkevinxz/ai-hero/README.md

 # Installs all dependencies
 pnpm install

-# Asks you which exercise you'd like to run, and runs it
+# Runs an example in the given directory
-pnpm run exercise
+pnpm run exercise v 01
 ```

 ### 4. Add A `.env` File